 See Note 12: Contingencies to the Consolidated Condensed Financial Statements for information on various legal proceedings, including but not limited to:

-- The U.S. patent litigation involving Alimta - The product liability litigation involving Byetta, diethylstilbestrol, and Prozac.
+- The U.S. patent litigation involving Alimta - The product liability litigation involving Byetta, diethylstilbestrol, and Prozac - · The employee litigation in Brazil.

 That information is incorporated into this Item by reference.